 A normal balanced diet contains enough folic acid.
-However, a folic acid deficiency will cause anaemia and sometimes other symptoms.
+However, a folic acid deficiency may cause anaemia and sometimes other symptoms.

 What is folic acid deficiency?

-Folic acid (folate) is a vitamin and is needed to make new cells in your body, including red blood cells.
+Folic acid deficiency is a lack of folic acid in the blood.
+Folic acid (also known as folate) is a B vitamin and is needed to make new cells in your body, including red blood cells.
 Your body does not store very much folic acid.
 You need a regular fresh supply to keep healthy.
+If you do not have enough folic acid you may become anaemic.

 What are the symptoms of folic acid deficiency?